 Whether you’re a vegan or not, if you’re wondering about the nature of the best vegan anti-inflammatory diet out there – then look no further!
-I will give you all the insight about the nature of protein, the chemistry of foods and the best diet you can consume to reverse chronic inflammation and heal disease symptoms.
+I will give you all the insight into the nature of protein, the chemistry of foods, and the best diet you can consume to reverse chronic inflammation and heal disease symptoms.

 The Protein “Health” Myth

-Although it is true that many vegan individuals may not be healthy due to their “junk vegan” food choices, the most quality protein source (in the form of amino acids) is found in a number of food groups – the most beneficial being in plant-based foods, including fruits, vegetables, seeds, and nuts.
+Although it is true that many vegan individuals may not be healthy due to their “junk vegan” food choices, the most quality protein source (in the form of amino acids) is found in several food groups – the most beneficial being in plant-based foods, including fruits, vegetables, and seeds.

 One can argue that the only reason why meat has any nutritional value – since it becomes rotting flesh once the animal is killed – is that it incorporates the plant-based food nutrition that is the main food staple of many animals and provides a quick neurotransmitter boost to the body, which comes from the animal’s adrenaline hormones that are released into the tissues when the animal is killed.

 The “energy” we associate with meat is actually the animal’s stress hormones that we feel as our own adrenaline; in fact, meat is very hard to digest (weakening the colon and the kidneys in the process), and as such, takes a lot of energy from the body to fully assimilate.

 Undoubtedly, plant-based protein “is” nature’s true and primary source of protein – the most direct source of essential amino acids that are the building blocks of tissues, muscles, and our soft-tissue structure.
 A balanced diet made up of whole plant foods, especially fruits and vegetables, will provide you with sufficient daily protein intake to ensure proper cholesterol levels and blood pressure, glowing skin and nails, oxygenation of the tissues, proper cellular and enzyme production, and overall good health!